 As a Council we are not alone in working to improve the lives of Carmarthenshire's citizens.
 We are collaborating with other public bodies.
 We have set up a Public Services Board (PSB) and this partnership has published a Carmarthenshire Well-being Plan.
 All the separate public bodies in the partnership publish their own Well-being Objectives and we will be working to meet many common objectives.
-The PSB has also published an Annual Report for 2020/21- To be linked when published
+The PSB has also published an Annual Report 2020/21.